robertolrodriguez/MQTT-Arduino-Raspberry/Guide.md

    if you followed all, you are complete to make MQTT broker on raspberry pi.

 #2. you have to build MQTT client on PC(window or Linux or Mac).
-I has built MQTT.fx
+I has built 'MQTT.fx'

       MQTT.fx
       - http://www.jensd.de/apps/mqttfx/1.1.0/